deathlyfrantic/vim-distinguished/README.md

   [kien/rainbow_parentheses.vim](https://github.com/kien/rainbow_parentheses.vim).
 This just sets the `g:rbpt_colorpairs` dictionary using some colors from the theme.
 Defaults to 0, meaning the dictionary is not set.
 - Added the Distinguished theme for Airline to this repo. `:AirlineTheme distinguished` or `let g:airline_theme = 'distinguished'`.
-The current version of this is in the [vim-airline/vim-airline-themes](https://github.com/vim-airline/vim-airline-themes) repo but if I make changes they'll show up here first.
+There is a version of this is in the [vim-airline/vim-airline-themes](https://github.com/vim-airline/vim-airline-themes) repo but if I make changes they'll show up here.

 There may be more changes to come.
 Pull requests welcome if you should feel so inclined!